wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 [![](/images/swapping-memory-and-compiler-optimizations/memswap_all_time.png "memswap_all, time for 4MB")](/images/swapping-memory-and-compiler-optimizations/memswap_all_time.png)
 [![](/images/swapping-memory-and-compiler-optimizations/memswap_all_size.png "memswap_all, codesize")](/images/swapping-memory-and-compiler-optimizations/memswap_all_size.png)

-On my machine, with -Os, it runs about **x slower on clang and **x slower on gcc than the generic version we started of with!
-And compared to the fastest ones that we have implemented ourself its almost **x slower in debug!
-Even if we don't "cheat" and call into an optimized memcpy we can quite easily device a version that run around **x faster!
+On my machine, with -O0, it runs in about 3.3x the time on clang and 4.7x slower on gcc than the generic version we started of with!
+And compared to the fastest ones that we have implemented ourself its almost 112x slower in debug!
+Even if we don't "cheat" and call into an optimized memcpy we can quite easily device a version that run around 32x faster!

-Even the optimized builds only reach the same perf as we do with the standard 'generic' implementation we had to begin with!
+Even the optimized builds only reach the same perf as we do with the standard 'generic' implementation we had to begin with, not to weird as if you look at its implementation it is basically a really complex way of writing what we had in the generic case!

 > I'm leaving comparing compile-time of "generic loop" vs "memcpy_util" vs "std::swap_ranges()" as an excersize for the reader!